MaheshTechnicals/TradingView-Wishlist-Panel-Chrome-Extension/README.md

 # 📊 TradingView Wishlist Panel

-A modern, dark-themed Chrome extension that adds a beautiful wishlist panel to TradingView charts with keyboard navigation and smooth animations.
+A modern, dark-themed browser extension that adds a beautiful wishlist panel to TradingView charts with keyboard navigation and smooth animations.

+**✨ Cross-Browser Support**: Works on Chrome, Firefox, Edge, and other Chromium-based browsers!

 ## ✨ Features